Out-of-State Educator Licensure

 Online Licensure & Degree Programs

-Recently, the KU School of Education has begun to offer a few fully-online academic programs.
+Recently, the KU School of Education has begun to offer several fully-online academic programs.
 These online graduate-level programs are not for initial licensure; they are designed for licensed teachers seeking add-on endorsements, or for other educators interested in a Master's degree at KU.